Cordell Crockett

-Cordell Crockett (born January 21, 1965) is an American rock musician.
-Crockett is a multi-instrument artist known for playing bass guitar and singing backing vocals for the band Ugly Kid Joe from 1991 until they disbanded in 1997, and again since their reunion in 2010.
+Cordell Crockett (born January 21, 1965) is an American rock musician known for playing bass guitar and singing backing vocals for Ugly Kid Joe from 1991 until they disbanded in 1997, and again since their reunion in 2010, appearing on the band's every studio album and two EP's to date.

 Early years and education

 Born in Alameda County, California, the son of Jean Weston and Guitar Player magazine editor Jim Crockett, Cordell Crockett grew up in a musical household.
 His mother played piano and his father, as well as being in publishing was also a musician, playing with 1960s Civil Rights activists Mississippi Caravan of Music alongside singer Cordell Reagon of The Freedom Singers.

 Crockett attended Salinas High School where he played both trombone and bass guitar in bands from the age of 12.
 By the age of 16 he had joined local rock bands playing clubs, weddings and high school dances.